-If the CPU module MCF or the Track Module are changed, requisite programming and recalibration will be required.
+If the CPU module MCF is changed, requisite programming and recalibration will be required.

 7.3.3 Recalibration & Reprogramming Requirements Due To Module Replacement

 The recalibration requirements due to the replacement of a module are shown in the following table.